 The MPCA responded to all written comments received through Jan.
 7, 2022.
 EPA took all public comments and MPCA responses into consideration when approving of Minnesota’s Impaired Waters List on April 29, 2022.

 - MPCA responses to comments received on Minnesota’s draft 2022 impaired Waters List (wq-iw1-79b)

 - Public comments received on Minnesota’s draft 2022 Impaired Waters List (wq-iw1-79a)

 Stormwater management and in-lake treatments have made waves in two Twin-Cities area lakes, reducing pollution and improving water clarity.

 Improving water quality in Lake George has required treating phosphorus in the water and filtering pollutants out of urban stormwater.

-Have questions or need assistance?
-Contact Miranda Nichols, 651-757-2614 or 800-657-3864 toll free.
+Have questions or looking for additional documents?
+Sign up for updates or contact Miranda Nichols, 651-757-2614 or 800-657-3864 toll free.